twilio-labs/code-exchange/README.md

 1. File bugs with respect to either template applications or the general website
 2. Request new templates for use cases
-3. Submit a request to have your own app added to [CodeExchange][codeexchange]
+3. Submit a request to have your own app added to [Code Exchange][codeexchange]
 4. Learn about the [coding guidelines][guidelines] we use for our respective applications
 5. Give general feedback

-## Contributing to CodeExchange
+## Contributing to Code Exchange

-We built [CodeExchange] for the community and want to allow you all to be a part of it.
+We built [Code Exchange] for the community and want to allow you all to be a part of it.

-There are different ways you can contribute to CodeExchange:
+There are different ways you can contribute to Code Exchange:

 ### 1. Contribute functionality or fix issues for existing applications

-Every sample you find on [CodeExchange] is open-source and welcomes contributions.
+Every sample you find on [Code Exchange] is open-source and welcomes contributions.
 Click the `View on GitHub` button on the respective sample and you'll be redirect to the respective repository.

 From there make sure to inspect the `README.md`, `CONTRIBUTING.md` (if available) and any open issues before you get started.

 ### 2. Contribute to Twilio Function templates

-Some of the samples on [CodeExchange] are samples written for [Twilio Functions](https://www.twilio.com/runtime/build) a serverless JavaScript environment that's part of the [Twilio Runtime](https://www.twilio.com/runtime).
+Some of the samples on [Code Exchange] are samples written for [Twilio Functions](https://www.twilio.com/runtime/build) a serverless JavaScript environment that's part of the [Twilio Runtime](https://www.twilio.com/runtime).
 You can identify these samples by their `Host on Twilio` label.

 All of these samples are hosted in one single repository called [twilio-labs/function-templates](https://github.com/twilio-labs/function-templates).
 Check out the project's [`CONTRIBUTING.md`](https://github.com/twilio-labs/function-templates/blob/master/docs/CONTRIBUTING.md) for concrete ways to contribute to that project.

-### 3. Add your own application to CodeExchange
+### 3. Add your own application to Code Exchange

-If you already have an application or are planning to build an application that you'd like us to feature on [CodeExchange], please follow the following steps.
+If you already have an application or are planning to build an application that you'd like us to feature on [Code Exchange], please follow the following steps.

 #### Step 0 [optional]: